Behind the Scenes: Creating Quizzes for Accelerated Reader

 As well as quiz writing and editing, we all have various other tasks to keep us busy including research, quiz admin, blog writing, liaising with publishers, being active on social media, tracking quiz usage, localising quizzes by the US team, and attending training and meetings.

-Writing the quiz
+Step 4: Writing the Quiz

 It’s now Wednesday, and Krista sits down with her Kindle and a coffee and begins reading Happy Here.
 This is everyone’s favourite part of the job!
 Krista makes notes of all the key points as she reads.
 Afterwards, she picks the ten most memorable points to base her quiz questions on.